 How to Access Audience Insights

-Business Manager has a general tool called “Insights.”
+Every organization should have their own Business Manager to organize their assets (pages, ad accounts, pixels, and more), and then provide appropriate access to those assets to partners.
+More has a general tool called “Insights.”
 Audience Insights is now a sub-section of that tool.

 The instructions below should lead you to the main Audience Insights tool regardless of whether you use Business Suite.
 The only requirement is that you use Business Manager.